 Our Playbook Says:

-After a hearty brunch (try Steel Hands Brewery or Market on Main) take advantage of warm fall weather and tube down the river with Palmetto Outdoors.
+If there is one thing we like around here it is brunch.
+Whether you're looking for sugary or savory with the perfect mimosa, Columbia is home to numerous brunch stops.
+After a hearty brunch, take advantage of warm fall weather and tube down the river with Palmetto Outdoors.
 Make it a family affair with a trip to Riverbanks Zoo or South Carolina State Museum.
 Or if retail therapy is more your speed, visit Devine Street for a perfect afternoon of shopping, strolling and lunch.

-Even with limited admission into the stadium, we still expect game days to be bustling in Columbia SC, so plan your itinerary in advance and call your favorite spots to check availability, wait times, hours and any new protocols that may be in place before you arrive.
+We'd be remiss if we didn't expect game days to be bustling in Columbia SC, so plan your itinerary in advance and call your favorite spots to check availability, and wait times before you arrive.
 Need additional options?
-Search a full list of sports bars in the Columbia area and their safety protocols in place.
+Search a full list of sports bars in the Columbia area.